dMajoIT/esp-adf/examples/advanced_examples/aec/README.md

 - If the AEC effect is not very good, you can open the `DEBUG_ALGO_INPUT` define to get the original input data (left channel is the signal captured from the microphone, and right channel is the signal played to the speaker), and then check the delay with an audio analysis tool.

 - The AEC internal buffering mechanism requires that the recording signal is delayed by around 0 - 10 ms compared to the corresponding reference (playback) signal.

+- If data loss is observed in aec_in.wav/aec_out.wav, replace the SD card with a high-speed one before continuing debugging.

 ## Technical support and feedback